gipritchard/Space-Debris/Space Debris Taskforce.md

 	1. Each satellite will be assigned a letter: "A", "B", "C", "D"
 3. Choose (or randomly choose) 1 Satellite card.
 Flip it to its operational side
 4. Place the Satellite HP Tracker token on each Satellite card under the 4 HP mark
-5. Place the Threat Token on the indicated Threat starting space.

 ## Add Orbitals

 ![](../assets/screenshots/TX_Setup2.png)
 *Example 4 player game set up*

-1. Remove fragmentation cards from the debris deck
+1. Remove fragmentation cards from the orbit deck
-2. Separate the debris deck into LEO, HEO, & GSO card piles
+2. Separate the orbit deck into LEO, HEO, & GSO card piles
 3. Shuffle each pile of cards separately
 4. Draw 1 card from the LEO pile, place the 'A' satellite token at this location
 5. Draw 1 card from the HEO pile, place the 'B' satellite token at this location